 - Proof of Elapsed Time.
 The reward goes to the miner who has spent the longest time verifying transactions.

-The most popular and flexible blockchain platforms include:
+Some of the most popular and flexible blockchain platforms used to create cryptocurrencies include:

 3. Prepare the Nodes